mistersingh179/sidekik/notes/step8.md

 - or Connect -> to or MetaMask ✅
 - connect tour & Learn more to -> get started ✅
 - update home page video ✅
+- make sync be one button
+  - opens a modal, where it explains what is needed
+  - then user can pick sync directory or file
+- make connect one button
+  - user hits connect to get started
+  - opens a modal, where we explain what is needed
+  - then user picks RPC or metamask

 ## bug